sammysaglam/axe-framework/docs/src/components/Pages/Docs/Security/01-CSRF.md

 > *void* - `CSRF::generate_new_token()`

-Generate a new CSRF token for the user session.
+Generates a new CSRF token for the user session.

+It is generally considered best-practice to call this on each major state change, a very good example being when the user has just logged in.
+Some sites even go as far as regenerating a CSRF token on each page request, but this can cause a poor user-experience (see "csrf_history_max_tokens" above).

 ------------------